BrawnyMan/Encrypted-communication/README.md

 chmod +x createUser.sh
 ./createUser.sh [username]
 ```
-When you add user, the user.key and user.crt will be added in clients/certs and clients/privateKeys forlder.
-In the server folder there is "clients.pem" file in which are all certifications of users that server will accept.
+When you add a user, the user.key and user.crt will be added to the clients/certs and clients/privateKeys folders.
+In the server folder, there is a "clients.pem" file, in which are all the certifications of users that the server will accept.

->Commands for client:
+> Commands for the client:
-- `/msg [user] [message]` - messsage user privately
+- `/msg [user] [message]` - message the user privately
 - `/exit` - leave the chat